 There are also missions "close to home"

 Not just a search for life on Europa or on Enceladus, in the near future.
-NASA plans to launch a life-hunting rover on Mars next summer.
+NASA plans to launch a life-hunting rover to Mars next summer.
 As well as ESA and Russia, which are working together through a program called ExoMars.
-Both of these wheeled robots will focus on searching for signs of ancient organisms on the red planet.
+Both of these wheeled robots will focus on looking for signs of ancient organisms on the red planet.
 Maybe it's the "Martian bees" introduced by a study by academic William Romoser last month.